segmentio/segment-docs/src/connections/destinations/catalog/google-tag-manager/index.md

 3. In your Segment UI's destination settings, enter your Container ID (note: it should start with "GTM-").
 You can find this in the Admin section of your [GTM dashboard](https://tagmanager.google.com/#/admin/){:target="_blank"}.
 4. GTM loads on any pages where your Segment snippet is initialized and `analytics.page` is called in client-side JavaScript.
 Once you've turned on GTM through Segment, you can use Segment `track` events to populate the GTM `dataLayer`, and remove the GTML snippet from your page.

-> info "Consent Mode"
-> Segment is currently building Consent Mode for all affected Google destinations.
-This will be available before March 6, 2024.
-For Google Tag Manager, please note that consent mode settings need to be managed directly [within your GTM account](https://support.google.com/tagmanager/answer/10718549?hl=en#tag-settings){:target="_blank"}.
-There's no direct update from Segment for the GTM destination regarding consent mode, as it's managed within GTM tags themselves.

 > info ""
 > Segment recommends that you load GTM through Segment rather than loading Segment inside of GTM.
 When you load Segment through GTM, it limits Segment's ability to help troubleshoot.

+## Consent mode
+[Consent mode](https://support.google.com/analytics/answer/9976101?hl=en){:target="_blank"} is a feature provided by Google in the context of its products, particularly the Gtag library and Google Analytics.
+As of March 6, 2024, Google announced that consent mode must be functioning for European Economic Area (EEA) users, otherwise data from EEA users won't process.

+For Google Tag Manager, consent mode settings need to be managed directly [within your GTM account](https://support.google.com/tagmanager/answer/10718549?hl=en#tag-settings){:target="_blank"}.
+There's no direct update from Segment for the GTM destination regarding consent mode, as it's managed within GTM tags themselves.

+Segment recommeds you to install a consent management platform that uses the current [consent-tools wrapper](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-tools){:target="_blank"} that's outside of Google Tag Manager such as [One Trust](https://tanelytics.com/integrate-onetrust-with-google-tag-manager/){:target="_blank"}.

 ## Page
 If you're not familiar with the Segment Specs, take a look to understand what the [Page method](/docs/connections/spec/page/) does.
 An example call would look like: